 Alain Locke was the first Black to win a Rhodes scholarship in 1907, igniting a legacy of excellence that African American students would carry over the next century.
 In fact, over the past four decades, Blacks have won a Rhodes scholarship almost every year.
 That’s interesting because Rhodes was known to be a “brutal racist.”
 Here is a 2014 list of America’s most gifted Black writers, educators, future doctors, and change-makers who have utilized this scholarship to raise the bar of African American academic success:

-*John Edgar Wideman (1963) Wideman was the second African American in history to be named a Rhodes Scholar.
+*John Edgar Wideman (1963) Wideman was the second African American named a Rhodes Scholar.
 Since graduating from Oxford University in 1966, he has written 20 books.
-Wideman is Asa Messer, Professor and Professor of Africana Studies and English at Brown University.
+Wideman is Asa Messer, a professor of Africana Studies and English at Brown University.

 *Robin S. Hadley (1984).
 She became the first African American female from the South and the third African American female ever to receive the prestigious Rhodes Scholarship.